-The term 'Friedrich Hayek' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Friedrich Hayek' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Friedrich Hayek was a renowned Austrian economist born in Vienna in 1899.
 He earned significant fame for an impressive variety of contributions in such diverse fields as economics, psychology, and political philosophy.
 His economic ideas came from the Austrian School in economics.
 They focused on the fact that knowledge is limited in nature.
 Hayek became especially famous for defending free market capitalism.
 He is today still remembered as among the most effective critics of the socialist idea that was mostly consensus during his life time.

 A man of many specialties, Friedrich Hayek has been called an ultimate Renaissance man for the twentieth century.
 His substantial and discipline changing contributions impacted economics, psychology, and political sciences.
 These fields often find an idea is surpassed by expansions on the creators’ original theories.
 Yet with von Hayek, a number of his important contributions were so eye opening that many scholars still read them to this day over fifty years after he envisioned and wrote them down.

 A significant number of graduate students in economics today read and study his articles which he wrote in the decades of the 30’s and 40’s.
 Even now many of the insights they still draw from his writings are ground breaking in their disciplines.
 Author Daniel Yergin has claimed that Hayek was the foremost economist of the second half of the 1900s in his book entitled Commanding Heights.